 How do I book?

 If you’d like to stay at Fairlea Grange, please get in touch with us to discuss the details of how we can accommodate your large group.
 You can also check the availability of your preferred stay before getting in touch.
+Don’t forget that our midweek breaks are great for a last minute getaway.
+You can view our prices below.

 The History of Fairlea Grange